pythonpune/readit/README.rst

 * Remove all Bookmarked URLs
 * Update a Bookmarked URL with specific ID
 * URL validation
-* Open URL in browser
+* Open URL in the browser
 * Export bookmarks into the CSV file
+* Show all Tags available in database
+* Bookmark URLs either online or offline

 Dependencies